 If we try to do too much at the same time, one area will probably suffer.
 Your song will suffer.

-So it’s best to set a laser focus on the core of your song, which essentially is rhythm and melody!
+To start the drafting we set our laser sight focus on the core of your song, which essentially is rhythm and melody!

 Drafting, the rhythm and melody of your song.